Build5Nines/terraform-quickstart-templates/microsoft-azure/modules/readme.md

-# AzureRM Terraform Modules
+# Azure Terraform Modules

-These are reusable Terraform Modules for provisioning specific Microsoft Azure resources.
+These are reusable Terraform Modules for provisioning specific Microsoft Azure resources, using the `azurerm` Terraform provider.

 ## Example Usage